 Since the anomaly is decided through multiple attributes, such a situation is quite common in scenarios such as fraud detection.

 2) Semi-Supervised Anomaly Detection

-This technique assumes that the train data has labelled instances for just the normal class.
+This technique assumes that the train data has labeled instances for just the normal class.

 Since they are doing not invite labels for the anomaly, they’re widely applicable to supervised techniques.
 For example, it uses a semi-supervised algorithm for an outlier in an online social network.